immanuelhume/gmm/README.txt

 A live editor is available at https://immanuelhume.github.io/gmm.
 It is able to load the examples in the examples/ folder.

+To do anything meaningful we'll have to print things to the console.
 The hello world example looks like this:

     func main() {
         dbg("Hello world")
     }

 We have a dbg builtin instead of Go's fmt library; dbg behaves exactly like JavaScript's console.log.
+This was mainly a development aid.

+The panic function helps us check if things are running properly.
+Like dbg, it prints a message but then terminates the program.

+    func swap() {
+        x, y := 1, 2
+        y, x := 2, 1
+        if x != 2 || y != 1 {
+            panic("expected x, y to be 2, 1 but got", x, y) }
+    }